gesture-based-ui-development/voice-controlled-millionaire/README.md

 <p align="center">
 <img src="https://i.imgur.com/MtWcb7b.png" width=50%>
-<h1>GestureBasedUIProject</h1>
 </p>

+<h1 align="center">GestureBasedUIProject</h1>

 # Overview

 This repository contains a project completed for GMIT's Gesture Based URI Development.
 The project stated that we must _Develop and application with a natural user interface_.
-The contents contains the source code and documentation for our voice-controlled implementation of "Who Wants To Be A Millionaire".
+The contents contains the source code and documentation for our voice-controlled implementation of **"Who Wants To Be A Millionaire"**.
 This document aims to give the reader an insight into the design and development process under the following categories.

 1. Purpose of the application
 2. Gestures identified